Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Computational details

-\paragraph{Relativistic and QED corrections} The relativistic corrections, computed as the expectation value of the Breit-Pauli Hamiltonian, include several terms that are known for their (extremely) slow convergence in Gaussian basis sets (due to the unfulfilled Kato cusp conditions) towards the complete basis limit upon direct evaluation of the integrals \cite{Dr81,PaCeKo05,JeIrFeMa22,RaFeMaMa24}.
-Two alternative `regularisation' schemes, by rewriting the original expressions with less singular operators, are used here to accelerate the convergence.
-The two regularisation schemes are tested against one another.
+\paragraph{Relativistic and QED corrections} The relativistic corrections, computed as the expectation value of the Breit-Pauli Hamiltonian, include several terms that are known for their (extremely) slow convergence in Gaussian basis sets towards the complete basis limit upon direct evaluation of the integrals \cite{Dr81,PaCeKo05,JeIrFeMa22,RaFeMaMa24}; among the leading QED corrections, the convergence of the Araki-Sucher term is similarly hindered for the same reason.
+Two alternative `regularization' schemes, by rewriting the original expressions with less singular operators, are used here to accelerate the convergence.
+The two regularization schemes are tested against one another.

 In the integral transformation (IT) approach, the expectation value is rewritten in the form of an integral, and the integration is split into low-range and high-range regions by a separation parameter $\Lambda$; the low-range part is evaluated with numerical quadrature, while a semi-analytical asymptotic expansion is fitted to the high-range part (the relevant formulae of Ref. \cite{PaCeKo05} can be derived along the lines of Ref.~\cite{JeIrFeMa22}; we note the factor of $2$ misprint in Eq.~(19) of Ref.~\cite{PaCeKo05}, corrected in Ref.~\cite{CePrKoMeJeSz12}).